Top local movers for Boston to Minneapolis moves

 - Minneapolis is considered to be less safe than Boston with a score of 43.94 vs Boston’s 60.12.

-- Air quality in Minneapolis is good, and in Boston it's good.
+- Air quality in Minneapolis is Good, and in Boston it’s Good.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If there is an elevator in your building, it’s a good idea to secure a reservation before your moving day.

 - State licensing: To operate legally within the state, Minnesota household goods movers must have a current permit from the Minnesota Department of Transportation (MnDOT).
 Before being granted operating authority, each moving company must file a public tariff, provide proof of insurance and submit a Certificate of Compliance to MnDOT.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Make sure the moving company you use has a license before hiring.

-- State regulator: To confirm a moving company's license in Minnesota, visit the state's public utilities commission.
+- State regulator: You can check the status of a Minnesota moving license through the state’s public utilities commission.

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Minneapolis without delay.
 You can select your official move date when completing the form.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: State laws differ on mover insurance.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

-- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.

 Where to live in Minneapolis

-Now that you've decided to make the move to City of Lakes, these are the best neighborhoods to move to in Minneapolis.
+Ready to relocate to City of Lakes?
+Here are some of the top neighborhoods to consider in Minneapolis.

 Best neighborhoods for singles